APGRoboCop/rcbotold/README.md

 - Tsmod.net : For allowing TS v3.0 support
 - Tschumann : For the code needed for Op4CTF
 - w00tguy : For Linux bot slow-motion fix
+- Tovasritch : For repairing some waypoints
+- jukivili : For sharing the code to allow bots to toggle Op4's Deagle Laser Sight